o-Mateo-o/q-voter-generator/README.md

 ### Quick guide

 1. Make sure you have installed both **Python** and **Julia** on your device.
 The stable versions used by the app are specified in the [technologies](#technologies) section.
-2. Create the `plot.spec.json` file sticking to the guidelines from the [JSON specification file](#json-specification-file) section.
-3. Go to the project folder (`q-voter-generator`) and open `q-voter.bat` script.
+2. Open the `q-voter.bat` script.
 If using **CMD**, type

    ```batch
    chdir your\path\to\q-voter-generator
    q-voter.bat
    ```

+3. The script will ask to open a specification file.
+Use this option and create the plot specification file sticking to the guidelines from the [JSON specification file](#json-specification-file) section.

+### More options

 If you are using the app for the first time, execution might take longer, for it automatically sets up environments and installs packages for both Python and Julia.

-### More options

 There are some additional script options.
 You can check their description by calling help: